Arizona Center for Rural Health

 Top Flex Activities

-The Arizona Flex Program provides training and education to Arizona’s critical access hospitals (CAHs) on the Medicare Beneficiary Quality Improvement Project (MBQIP) by monitoring and evaluating data, creating and disseminating reports to CAH leadership and reviewing best practices so that Arizona can get to and sustain 100% MBQIP reporting.
+The Arizona Flex Program continues to provide training and education to Arizona’s critical access hospitals (CAHs) on the Medicare Beneficiary Quality Improvement Project (MBQIP) by monitoring and evaluating data, creating and disseminating reports to CAH leadership, and reviewing best practices so that Arizona can get to and sustain 100% MBQIP reporting.
 Activities include: monthly webinars with the Arizona CAH Quality Network; onsite technical assistance site visits to educate and assist CAHs in MBQIP; monthly MBQIP reminders and tips; customized reports with hospital scorecards on the MBQIP domains; and a quality listserve to support CAHs and share best practices.

 Please provide information about network activities in your state to support Flex Program activities.

 As mentioned in the financial and operational section, the Arizona Flex Program is working with the Arizona Hospital and Health Care Association (AzHHA) to address financial and operational issues in a program called the AzCAH Leadership Group Project.